Saint Joseph's University: Student life

-Student life

-Saint Joe's is home to over 100 student organizations.

-Saint Joseph's University campus along City Ave.

 Community service organizations

 Saint Joseph's University has an active Campus Ministry.
 The group is inspired by Catholic and Jesuit traditions, but is open to students of any faith.
 Students in campus ministry are able to take part in retreats, offered each semester, and programs or events hosted in the Chapel of Saint Joseph throughout the spring and fall semesters.

 The Kinney Center for Autism Education and Support at Saint Joseph's University hires students to serve as peer mentors for the ASPIRE Program, a program designed to support students with autism during the transition to college.
 Kinney Scholars are able to work with neurodivergent individuals and provide peer mentoring and resources to help individuals with autism during their college transition.

-Student publications and media
+Student media

 The Hawk, the university's student newspaper, was founded in 1930.
 Articles are published weekly during the fall and spring semesters.

 The Crimson and Gray Literary Magazine showcases student fiction, poetry, and artwork.
 The Crimson and Gray Literary Magazine was first founded in 2002, but was forced to take a two-year hiatus over 2020 and 2021 as a result of the COVID-19 pandemic.
 Students review submissions and publish the magazine, with two students serving as co-editors.

 Radio 1851 is Saint Joseph's University's student-run radio station.
 It plays a variety of genres, including indie rock, rap/hip-hop, country, and electric dance music.
 The station began in 1922 as WSJR, the first college radio station to broadcast on AM, and moved to FM in the 80s.